simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

         # PublicKey: "234234645jfweijf9384rz76gr39ehg938th283th398gh94ghb832gb9238gbwiegb83f"
         PublicKey: "REPLACE_ME"

-        # Add here your secret passphrase of the account you want to use to vote
+        # Add here your secret passphrase of the account you want to send the transactions from
         # The passphrase is needed to be able to send transactions
         # If you leave it empty like this: Secret: "", the script will ask you on the prompt to enter it during runtime.
         # Of course this can not be used when run by cron